jackstjean/D-DTEST/Items/malice.md

 abilities: []
 entry: |-
-  A creature that ingests Midnight Tears suffers no effect until the stroke of midnight.
-Any effect that ends the [[Poisoned]] condition neutralizes this poison.
-If the poison hasn't been neutralized before midnight, the creature makes a DC 17 Constitution saving throw, taking 31 (9d6) Poison damage on a failed save or half as much damage on a successful one.
+  A creature subjected to Malice must succeed on a DC 15 Constitution saving throw or have the Poisoned condition for 1 hour.
+The creature also has the Blinded condition while Poisoned in this way.
 ---

 ```meta-bind-embed